Samplets: A new paradigm for data compression: Numerical results I I

 where \(\operatorname{nnz}({\bs A})\) is the number of nonzero entries of \({\bs A}\).
 Besides the compression, we also report the fill-in generated by the Cholesky factorization in combination with the nested dissection reordering from \cite{KK98}.
 For the reordering and the Cholesky factorization, we rely on \textsc{Matlab} R2020a\footnote{Version 9.8.0.1396136, The MathWorks Inc., Natick, Massachusetts, 2020.}, while the samplet compression is implemented in \texttt{C++11} using the \texttt{Eigen} template library\footnote{\texttt{https://eigen.tuxfamily.org/}} for linear algebra operations.
-For the computations, we consider a polynomial degree of 3 for the \(\Hcal^2\)-matrix representation and \(q+1=3\) vanishing moments for the samplets.
-In addition, we have performed a thresholding of the computed matrix coefficients that were smaller than \(\varepsilon=10^{-3}\).
+For the computations, we consider a polynomial degree of 3 for the kernel interpolation and \(q+1=3\) vanishing moments for the samplets.
+We set \(\eta=2\) for \(d=1\), \(\eta=1.25\) for \(d=2\) and \(\eta=0.5\) for \(d=3\).
+In addition, we have performed a thresholding of the computed matrix coefficients that were smaller than \(\varepsilon=10^{-5}\).

+Figure~\ref{fig:compErrs} shows the resulting relative compression errors, which have been computed by estimating the Frobenius norm from 20 randomly chosen columns of \({\bs K}^\Sigma\) and \({\bs K}^\Sigma_\varepsilon\), respectively.
+As can be seen, for all dimensions under consideration, the compression errors roughly follow the theoretical rate of \(\varepsilon\log N\).

 The left-hand side of Figure~\ref{fig:compTimesNNZ} shows the wall time for the assembly of the compressed kernel matrices.
 The different dashed lines indicate the asymptotics \(N\log^\alpha N\) for \(\alpha=0,1,2,3\).
-It can be seen that, for increasing number \(N\) of points and the dimensions \(d=1,2,3\) under consideration, all computation times approach the expected rate of \(N\log N\).
+For increasing number \(N\) of points and the dimensions \(d=1,2,3\) under consideration, all computation times approach the expected rate of \(N\log N\).
 The right-hand side of Figure~\ref{fig:compTimesNNZ} shows the average number of nonzeros per row for an increasing number \(N\) of points.
-This number becomes constant or even decreases, as expected.
+This number becomes constant or even slightly decreases, as expected.